Hyper-Kamiokande: Intermediate Water Cherenkov Detector

 The Intermediate Water Cherenkov Detector (IWCD) will be located at a distance of around 750 m from the neutrino production place.
-It will be a cylinder filled with water of 10 m diameter and 50 m height with a 10 m tall structure instrumented with around 400 multi-PMT modules (mPMTs), each consisting of nineteen 8 cm diameter PhotoMultiplier Tubes (PMTs) encapsulated in a water-proof vessel.
+It will be a cylinder filled with water with a diameter of 10 m and height of 50 m with a 10 m tall structure instrumented with around 400 multi-PMT modules (mPMTs), each consisting of nineteen 8 cm diameter PhotoMultiplier Tubes (PMTs) encapsulated in a water-proof vessel.
 The structure will be moved in a vertical direction by a crane system, providing measurements of neutrino interactions at different off-axis angles (angles to the neutrino beam centre), spanning from 1° at the bottom to 4° at the top, and thus for different neutrino energy spectra.

 Combining the results from different off-axis angles, it is possible to extract the results for nearly monoenergetic neutrino spectrum without relying on theoretical models of neutrino interactions to reconstruct neutrino energy.
 Usage of the same type of detector as the far detector with almost the same angular and momentum acceptance allows comparison of results from these two detectors without relying on detector response simulations.
 These two facts, independence from the neutrino interaction and detector response models, will enable HK to minimise systematic error in the oscillation analysis.
 Additional advantages of such a design of the detector is the possibility to search for sterile oscillation patterns for different off-axis angles and to obtain a cleaner sample of electron neutrino interactions, whose fraction is larger for larger off-axis angles.